shuttle-hq/neptune-cli-python/docs/mcp_installation_guide.md

 Press `Ctrl+C` to stop the server.

-### Getting Help

--   Check the [Neptune CLI repository](https://github.com/shuttle-hq/neptune-cli-python) for updates
--   File issues on GitHub for bugs or feature requests

 ---

 ## Next Steps

-After installing the Neptune MCP, you can use it within your chosen coding agent, just ask!
+After installing the Neptune MCP, you can use it within your chosen coding agent - just ask!